cpmpercussion/acmc2020-site/_features/03-submission.md

 - Bios

 Workshop and tutorial submissions will be curated by the ACMC2020 committee.
 Accepted workshops/tutorials will be subject to further agreement on presentation format and technical requirements.

+### Inclusion Support and Early Feedback

+This year we're making extra efforts to include a more diverse range of ACMC artists and scholars; we understand that submitting to an academic conference can be intimidating!
+If you need some extra support navigating submission to ACMC, we are here to help!
+Up until 28 February we are able to give feedback on draft submissions, particularly from those outside of academic/mainstream institutions.
+If this applies to you, get in touch over email ([conference@computermusic.org.au](conference@computermusic.org.au)) with your draft submission and we will arrange feedback from one of the committee members.
+Your submission will not be reviewed by anyone who has given feedback through this arrangement.

+After submissions are reviewed there will be a call for support for contributors who might have difficulty attending the conference.
+The detail of this call are to be advised over the coming weeks.

 ## Deadlines and Important Dates